-In fact, if you’ve obeyed all the tips in this piece, you can be confident that you’re ready to take the exam.
-Having this confidence and visualizing yourself passing the exam will help you be successful.
+If you’ve obeyed all the strategies shared above (taken notes, attended classes, etc.), you should be confident you’re ready to take the exam.
+Having this confidence and visualising yourself passing the exam will help your performance on the exam day.

-I’ve seen students disqualified even though they unknowingly carried unwanted materials into the exam hall.
+I’ve heard stories of students disqualified even though they unknowingly carried unwanted materials into the exam hall.

 Write everything you need on a piece of paper and make sure you have them at hand before the exam.